Building From #metoo

 But behind the shiny publicity, questions abound.
 What is exploding in front of us?
 Why has it caught fire?
 Can we make this a cultural shift rather than another pressure cooker valve just letting off steam?
 What does it mean for our own lives and practice of leadership?
 What is the role for men’s anger and shame?
 What is the role for women’s anger and shame?
 How does this affect the covert game of sexual exchange where conquests signal power and prestige?
 What does masculinity mean?
 What does femininity mean?
 What is the essence of our gendered selves and what connects us to this sense of who we are, our sexual identity?

-Drawing on the methodologies of Adaptive Leadership and Group Relations, this conference will be an experiential opportunity to surface and examine our explicit and implicit assumptions about sex and power.
+Drawing on the methodologies of Adaptive Leadership and Group Relations, this workshop will be an experiential opportunity to surface and examine our explicit and implicit assumptions about sex and power.
 We will create the conditions for a deep dive into understanding the adaptive gyrations of challenged social structures, the here-and now dynamics of single- and mixed-sex groups, and the challenging and candid conversations that can lead us to personal insights about our own exercise of leadership.

-Member Conference Fee
+Member Workshop Fee

 · $390 Early Bird (until June 30)